 Help us find you faster

-- The AA app is the best way to contact us, as we can find your exact location using your phone’s GPS.
+- Our app is the best way for Members to contact us when not broken down on the motorway.
+You can send us your exact location using your phone’s GPS.

-- Using the nearest emergency telephone on the motorway automatically gives us your location.
+- If you use the nearest emergency telephone on the motorway, we'll automatically get your location.

 If you're broken down and need to get hold of our call centre for help, using what3words helps our agents pinpoint your exact location – meaning we can get a Patrol out to you as quickly as possible.

 Download the app onto your mobile phone today so you have it in case of an emergency.